 As technology advances, we see education progressing towards a better phase.
 With an increasing number of students now possessing smartphones and laptops, education has become more affordable and accessible for the learners, allowing them to gain knowledge at their own pace and capability.
-In our previous blog on 4 major applications of Artificial Intelligence in the Education Sector, we discussed how learning is gradually shifting towards the digital platform.
+In one of our previous blogs on applications of Artificial Intelligence in Education Sector, we discussed how learning is gradually shifting towards the digital platform.

 Online education has started overtaking the conventional classroom approach.
-When we think of Online education, particularly in the Indian context, there’s only one platform that crosses our minds first.
+When we think of Online education, particularly in the Indian context, there’s a handful of platforms that cross our mind from Udemy, Unacademy to Vedantu, and of course the platform leading the Indian EdTech sector.
 That’s right, I’m talking about BYJU’s!
-Now before I delve into the role of the company and its rendered services,

 Hailing from Azhikode Kerala, Byju Raveendran had originally been an engineer in a UK based shipping company.
 Upon attaining a 100 percentile twice in his IIM’s, the man realized the depth of his intellect and started tutoring students for their Maths exams.
 This was just the beginning of a long fruitful journey ahead which would play a crucial step in revolutionizing the education industry.